dizmo/functions-queued/README.md

 The `auto` function takes a boolean flag and returns then a queue e.g. `qn` (for the provided function).
 If the flag is set to `true` then the queue start dequeueing immediately, and otherwise `qn.next` is required to be invoked to trigger dequeueing; by default `queued` starts dequeueing immediately.

 Both the `queued` and `auto` functions accepts options, which enable dequeueing (a)synchronously and also support a mechanism to acquire and release (global) locks.
 By default dequeueing is performed synchronously without the usage of a lock.
+Also, an option to limit the maximum queue size can provided.

 Further, by using a `@queued.decorator`, class methods can be decorated to turn them into queues, where the same naming rules as explained above apply.
 However, each method name is prepended with the corresponding class name; i.e. two methods with the same name but from to differently named classes will be put into to different queues.